pikvm/pikvm/docs/faq.md

 ??? question "Do I need a power splitter?
 Why do I need one?"
-    * Yes for RPi4 - Please see the main readme for splitter types listed under V2 hardware
+    * Yes for RPi4 - Please see the main v2 document for splitter types listed under V2 hardware
     * Yes for Zero W and Zero W 2, if using dedicated power you still need to split the power from the data towards the target.
 If using the target for power, this is not needed.
     * This is not needed if you have a PiKVM V3 and V4, as they splits power and signal on the board.